Skip to main content

 As Council Leader, Kingsbury chaired key meetings at which borrowing decisions and commercial investments were approved.
 The political leadership provided the democratic cover for the officer-led strategy, approving recommendations from Ray Morgan and the senior management team.

-The Grant Thornton Public Interest Report found that the culture of the council was one in which officer recommendations were rarely challenged by elected members.
-This suggests that the political leadership did not exercise sufficient scrutiny over the borrowing programme.
+The Grant Thornton Public Interest Report found that the culture of the council was one in which officer recommendations were rarely challenged by elected members, and that successive Conservative administrations provided 'strong support' for the borrowing strategy.

 The Conservatives lost control of the council in the May 2022 local elections, with voters choosing the Liberal Democrats amid growing concerns about the council's financial management.